-Right to File an Income Tax Return in Maharashtra
+Right to File an Income Tax Return — Maharashtra

 What is this right?

-- Filing deadlines (AY 2024-25): 31 July for individuals not subject to audit; 31 October for those requiring an audit.
-Belated returns can be filed by 31 December.
+• Deadlines (AY 2024-25): 31 July for individuals not subject to audit; 31 October if audit applies; 31 December as the final belated-return cut-off.

-- Forms: ITR-1 (Sahaj) for salaried individuals with income up to ₹50 lakh; ITR-2 for individuals with capital gains; ITR-3 for business income; ITR-4 (Sugam) for presumptive tax.
+• Forms: ITR-1 (Sahaj) for salaried with income up to ₹50 lakh; ITR-2 for capital gains; ITR-3 for business income; ITR-4 (Sugam) for presumptive tax.

 When does it apply?

-- You have foreign assets or income, or are a resident with signing authority on a foreign account — filing is compulsory regardless of income level.
+• You hold any foreign asset or income, or have signing authority on a foreign account — filing is mandatory regardless of income.

-- You want to carry forward capital losses or business losses to future years (only possible if return is filed on time).
+• You want to carry forward capital losses or business losses — only possible if the return is filed on time.

 What to Do If You Have Missed an Income Tax Filing Deadline in India

-- Register on the Income Tax e-Filing portal (incometax.gov.in) using your PAN.
+• Register on the e-filing portal at incometax.gov.in using your PAN.

-- E-verify your return using Aadhaar OTP, net banking, or digital signature — unverified returns are treated as not filed.
+• E-verify using Aadhaar OTP, net banking or digital signature.
+An unverified return counts as not filed.

 What should you NOT do?

-- Do not file without reconciling your Form 26AS and AIS with your actual receipts — mismatches trigger automated scrutiny notices.
+• Don't file without reconciling Form 26AS and AIS against your own receipts.
+Mismatches trigger automated scrutiny.

 How Maharashtra differs from central law